Our field trips are often ordinary activities.

 I asked the girls to learn a presentation software.
 So far, I’ve had presentations on oil spills and the Fruits of the Spirit.

 One of the girls was interested in genetics.
-So I found her a class through UBC.
+So I found her a class through a local university.
 This was a stretch to understand, but she made it through four classes on genetics for the ordinary person.

-Learning happens in classrooms, in bedrooms, and living rooms, in cafes and in neighbourhoods.
-I’m a firm believer that we remain year round learners…with books or without, all life long.
+Learning happens in classrooms, in bedrooms, and living rooms, in cafes, and in neighbourhoods.